ReneVolution/renevolution.github.io/_posts/2013-05-23-understanding-ffmpeg-part-iii-cropping.markdown

 Get the cropping values

 At first we need to find out the necessary values for the cropping filter.
 This can be done by FFplay using the cropdetect filter.
-This can be done using the command line {% ihighlight text %}ffplay -i YourMovie.mp4 -vf "cropdetect=24:16:0"{% endihighlight %} or using FFmpeg with a command line like {% ihighlight text %}ffmpeg -i YourMovie.mp4 -vf "cropdetect=24:16:0" dummy.avi{% endihighlight %}.
+This can be done using the command line {% highlight text %}ffplay -i YourMovie.mp4 -vf "cropdetect=24:16:0"{% endhighlight %} or using FFmpeg with a command line like {% highlight text %}ffmpeg -i YourMovie.mp4 -vf "cropdetect=24:16:0" dummy.avi{% endhighlight %}.

 The cropdetect filter is configured with the arguments **cropdetect=limit:round:reset** with the following meaning: